Innovative Taiwanese-American fusion w/ standout Scallion Pancake BEC & insane mochi donuts. Bakery + casual dining.

 Morgan Carter of Time Out reviews Win Son Bakery, a Taiwanese spot in Williamsburg, praising its innovative scallion pancake BEC and must-try donuts.

-Win Son Bakery is a Taiwanese-American fusion spot that offers a more casual experience than its sister restaurant.
-It's known for creative takes on classics, like their Scallion Pancake BEC, and inventive pastries such as mochi donuts.
-The bakery also serves lunch options like fried chicken and shrimp on milk buns, making it a versatile choice for various cravings.
+Win Son Bakery is a highly-regarded Taiwanese-American fusion spot in Brooklyn, offering a more casual experience than its sister restaurant.
+It's known for its creative breakfast sandwiches, particularly the Scallion Pancake BEC, and delightful pastries like mochi donuts.
+The bakery also serves lunch items and is praised for its unique take on classic Taiwanese dishes.

 Important Note